 - Murder Is the Best Solution: The aliens were actually peaceful acorn gatherers, but when their son disappeared, they immediately decided the best solution to the problem would be to blow up the entire planet.

 - Movie Within A Movie: At the end of the film, a movie is made of Chicken Little's exploits in saving the town and the world from the aliens.
 Instead of telling it faithfully, the movie is a cross between Star Trek and Star Wars and stars Adam West.

 - Never Live It Down: The whole point of the movie.
-Because of one misunderstanding, Chicken Little gets bullied to no end (until he redeems himself).
+Because of one misunderstanding, Chicken Little gets bullied a made a pariah to no end for a year (until he redeems himself).

 - Papa Wolf: Threatening to wipe out a whole planet to find your missing son?
 Yeah.